BantaChristopher/DnD-quest-for-glory/README.md

 # User Story

 As a player, I want to create a hero in D&D with their own name, classes and attributes.
-Then I'd like to generate a story that I can use for gaming with the option to save previous stories to for future use, as well as delete previous stories that I no longer want to use.
+Then I'd like to generate a story that I can use for gaming with the option to save previous stories for future use, as well as delete previous stories that I no longer want to use.

 # Concept:
 Coming up with a new, creative character and storyline for your next Dungeons & Dragons campaign can be the most frustrating part of the game.
 Using cutting edge AI technology, it’s now never been easier to create a unique character and brainstorm a story.
 Simply randomize character traits and generate a unique and exciting story.